Published June 28, 2024

 Ad management platform gravity scores

-With a constant increase in Gravity Score up to 71, the Advent team was able to wrap-up their Audience page designs and confidently present to stakeholders, with user data to back up their ideas.
+With a constant increase in Gravity Score up to 71, the Advent team could wrap up their Audience page designs and confidently present to stakeholders, with user data to back up their ideas.

 View the Helio Example